Where Can I Buy That?

 You can get by with inexpensive brushes (like the SNAP line), 3 or 4 colors of paint, and a plate from Goodwill for mixing colors, if you need to economize.
-Do yourself a favor and buy really good paper —at least, if you aspire to smooth, even washes and lovely soft edges.
+Do yourself a favor and buy 100% cotton paper.

 I am listing the pigments I use in the projects more so that you can be aware of how your monitor might be showing colors differently from what I’m seeing; there is NO NEED to buy the same pigments I’m using!
 Don’t assume what you see on the video is an accurate representation of the color.

 - Project 1— M. Graham Azo Yellow, Holbein Bright Rose, M.Graham Phthalocyanine Blue, QoR Cobalt Blue.
 I also used a tiny bit of M. Graham titanium white opaque watercolor to “sharpen” the horns of the crescent moon.

 If you happen to have student-grade paint around, go ahead use it if you can get strong enough color from it.
-It’s cheaper because it has less pigment (so it’s not really cheaper in the long run), but otherwise, it handles like any other watercolor paint.
+It’s cheaper because it has less pigment, but otherwise, it handles like any other watercolor paint.

 The main drawback to student-grade paint is that some colors (the expensive pigments) are rather weak, or cheaper pigments have been substituted.
 So it’s harder to mix strong, vibrant color.
 But, you can just save it for things where you want your washes to be rather pale.
 If you are struggling to get dark darks, consider adding professional versions of Ultramarine Blue and Burnt Sienna.
 That should be enough for getting the darker colors you need in this course.